c50/futurium-isa/README.md

   repository has 'master' and 'develop' branches as well as feature branches where the actual development is taking place.
 The 'master' branch will contain the latest code that is deployed on production.
-- _'reference'_ repository: This is the 'official' repository which is used as a source for building the sites that are deployed on production.
+- _'master'_ branch: This is the 'official' branch release which is used as a source for building the sites that are deployed on production.
 This is guarded by the internal QA team who will validate all pull requests and only allow the code to be merged in if it meets our quality guidelines.
-The official reference repositories are hosted on the internal git repository of the European Commission at https://webgate.ec.europa.eu/CITnet/stash/projects and these are mirrored on GitHub for convenience.

 ### 1. Create a new repository on GitHub